Become a Member

 For this reason, traditional medicine is difficult to develop, adapt or grow.

 Classical textbooks from a tradition, thousands of years old, may be treated as sacrosanct (example: Caraka, Avicenna)

 even when modern research disproves one or more of its proposals.

-The inflexibility of social customs and spiritual beliefs restricts growth and innovation in traditional medicine systems.
+The inflexibility of social customs restricts growth and innovation in traditional medicine systems.

-Because it proposes a hypothesis of medicine that is analytical, the Biocharactistics medical model is testable, improvable and adaptable.
+Because it proposes a hypothesis of medicine that is analytical, the Biocharactistics medical model is testable, flexible and adaptable.